-ABIM refers to the American Board of Internal Medicine in the following policy statements.
-All candidates/diplomates agree to be bound by ABIM's policies and procedures for certification, some of which are listed below.
+All candidates/diplomates agree to be bound by ABIM's policies and procedures for certification and Maintenance of Certification (MOC), as they may be amended from time to time.
+Some of those are listed below.
 See the full list of policies and procedures.

 ABIM's Evaluations and Judgments